Frequently Asked Questions

 Q: Are there services for students with disabilities?

 Yes.
 Students registered with Student Disability Services (SDS) may choose to receive one-on-one tutoring rather than group tutoring.
-Also, SDS has provided SACC with specialized software and equipment to make tutoring services accessible.
+Also, SDS has provided SACC with specialized software and equipment to make in-person tutoring services accessible.

 Q: What happens if I am late for my appointment?